auth0/docs/articles/auth0lab/verifiable-credentials/developer-walkthrough-issuance.md

 ---
 ## Developer Walkthrough of Auth0 as an Issuer

 The content of this article will walk you through the developer experience of generating a new credential type, signed and issued by their Auth0 tenant.
 It requires you to have an existing Auth0 account.
 If you do not have one, sign up for it [auth0.com/signup](https://auth0.com/signup).
-If you get stuck, or have questions, join us at [auth0lab.com/chat](https://auth0lab.com/chat).
+If you get stuck, or have questions, join us at our [Discord server](https://auth0lab.com/chat).

 ### Adding the Credential Template

 This section walks you through how to set up a Credential Template for your new verifiable credential.
 A credential template stores metadata and branding data about your credential.

-1. Navigate to the Auth0 Lab instance: [manage.auth0lab.com](https://manage.auth0lab.com), and continue with your Auth0 account.
+1. Navigate to the [Auth0 Lab instance](https://manage.auth0lab.com), and continue with your Auth0 account.
 You will have to accept the terms if this is your first time at manage.auth0lab.com.
 2. Create a Credential Template using the left nav and go to Credentials (LAB) -> Issuance.
 3. Add a type and a name:

-  a.
-The type will identify the credential to other developers and be included in the credential payload.
+    - The type will identify the credential to other developers and be included in the credential payload.
 It should be the string that other entities use to reference that kind of credential.
-  b.
-The name should be a human-readable string for your Auth0 Lab/CIC tenant.
+    - The name should be a human-readable string for your Auth0 Lab/CIC tenant.
 For example, a credential type of UniversityDegreeCredential issued by Acme University could be named Acme University Degree.

   <img src="https://cdn.auth0.com/docs/auth0lab/vcs/developer-walkthrough-issuer/image7.png" style="width:6.5in;height:3.41667in" />